Partnerships for Schools

 Devolved formula capital (DFC)

-An amount of funding is allocated each year to primary and secondary schools to be spent by them on their priorities in respect of buildings, ICT and other capital needs.
-The funding should be invested in priorities agreed locally and identified in the local Asset Management Plan.
-Schools may set aside their allocations for up to three years to support a larger future project.
+Funding is allocated each year to primary and secondary schools to be spent by them on their priorities in respect of buildings, ICT and other capital needs.
+Schools may set aside their allocations for up to three years, or longer, to support an identified future project.
 It can also be pooled with other schools, or with other local authority funding following agreement between the local authority and the school.
-VA schools cannot spend the grant on playing fields or buildings on those fields but they may pool their funding with other VA schools through their diocese.
+The programme is supported by a £2.9 billion fund - £990m in 2008-09; £1,349m in 2009-10; £559m in 2010-11 - and is allocated by formula.
+VA schools are paid twice-yearly, early in May and July.
+Maintained non-VA schools are paid via local authorities.

 Modernisation